easthermutheumwengei/Quotes/README.md

-# QuoteWebApp
+# Quotes

-This an application where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.
+An application where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.

 ## Built With